 The principal function of the Rs is to create the necessary bibliographical research tools that identify and facilitate access to this extensive body of primary sources.

 One R (RISM) deals primarily with music published or produced before 1900, two deal with literature about music (RILM and RIPM) and one with musical iconography (RIdIM).
 Three Rs (RISM, RILM and RIPM) produce extensive ongoing electronic publications, one (RIdIM) is preparing to do so.
 The Rs function on an international scale with the contributions of many scholars, librarians, archivists and institutions, present annual reports to the general assembly of IAML and every five years to the general assembly of the IMS, and organize various manifestations that encourage cooperation with and contributions to their respective publications.

 RISM was founded by a committee chaired by Friedrich Blume; RILM and RIdIM by Barry S. Brook, and RIPM by H. Robert Cohen.
-Today, RISM's headquarters in Frankfurt am Main is directed by Klaus Keil, Vice President of the association is Andrea Lindmayr-Brandl, acting project leader is Klaus Pietschmann.
-RILM, headquartered in New York, is directed by Barbara Dobbs Mackenzie.
+Today, RISM's headquarters in Frankfurt am Main is directed by Balázs Mikusi, President of the association is Klaus Pietschmann and Vice President is Andrea Lindmayr-Brandl.
+RILM, headquartered in New York, is directed by Tina Frühauf.
 RIPM, with an International Center in Baltimore, is directed by H. Robert Cohen.
-RIdIM's International Contre is located in Zurich.
+RIdIM's International Centre is located in Zurich.
 Association RIdIM's president is Antonio Baldassarre.